Aging & Health A to Z

 What is a Guardianship?

-In guardianship hearings, relatives or other petitioners (eg, social service agencies or health care providers) must demonstrate that the person is no longer able to safely manage his or her affairs and needs.
-If the person is found incompetent or incapacitated, the court appoints a guardian.
+In guardianship hearings, someone asks the court to appoint a guardian to assist the older person in making decisions and taking care of their needs.
+The person or group who asks the court to appoint a guardian is known as a petitioner.
+A petitioner can be the older adult’s relatives.
+If no relatives are available, social service agencies or health care providers (for example) may also be petitioners.
+Petitioners must demonstrate that the older person is no longer able to safely manage their affairs and needs.
+If the person is found incompetent or incapacitated, the court will appoint a guardian.

 All states allow the courts to establish limited guardianships (also called conservatorships) and unlimited guardianships (also called committeeships).
-A limited guardianship gives the guardian the power to take charge of a specific area that the older person is no longer able to manage (such as, finances).
-An unlimited guardianship strips the older person of all legal authority and gives the guardian the power to make all the decisions about the older person’s life in matters that affect property, residence, medical care, and personal relationships.
-Most states prefer limited guardianships, because an unlimited guardianship requires that the court find that the person is legally incompetent or incapacitated in all areas of decision making.
+A limited guardianship gives the guardian the power to take charge of a specific area that the older person is no longer able to manage (such as finances).
+An unlimited guardianship removes the legal authority of the older person and gives the guardian the power to make all the decisions about the older person’s life, including matters that affect property, residence, medical care, and personal relationships.
+Most states prefer limited guardianships, because an unlimited guardianship requires that the court finds that the person is legally incompetent or incapacitated in all areas of decision making.

 Update: March 2012